Student car insurance

 Failing to update your policy with accurate information could result in your insurance policy being invalidated, which can be costly if you need to make a claim.

-Therefore, it’s crucial to keep your insurance provider up to date with any changes in your circumstances to ensure that you have appropriate coverage.
+Therefore, it’s crucial to keep your insurance provider up to date with any changes in your circumstances to ensure that you have appropriate cover.

 As a mature student, you may find that your car insurance premiums are more expensive than expected.
 This is because insurance providers typically consider the occupation of a “student” to be a high-risk category.